Pierce the Veil: Musical style

-Pierce the Veil's music style has generally been regarded as a mix of post-hardcore, pop-punk, experimental rock, and emo.
+Pierce the Veil's music style has generally been regarded as a mix of post-hardcore, pop-punk, experimental rock, emo, and pop screamo.

 Their debut album A Flair for the Dramatic has been described as a mixture of emo, screamo and progressive rock.
 According to German music magazine Intro the compositions on their debut album are "complex" and were compared to artists including Sparta, And You Will Know Us by the Trail of Dead, and partly even to Queen.
+The vocals of Vic Fuentes have been compared to Claudio Sanchez of Coheed and Cambria.

 Their sophomore album, Selfish Machines, was partly influenced by punk music and has been compared to bands like Emarosa, Chiodos, The Used, and Alesana.
 The band was praised by The Morning Call for the band's mix of metal and hardcore punk with the songwriting and melodies of pop music.

 Their third album, Collide with the Sky, was widely praised for its elements of progressive rock.
+It describes the music as sounding more pop-oriented compared to the previous albums.
+The critic Florian Kapp, also praises the use of Spanish guitars.

 Their fourth album, Misadventures, leaned more towards pop and pop-punk.
 The album was compared to artists like Atreyu, My Chemical Romance, and Panic! at the Disco.

-The vocals of Vic Fuentes have been compared to Claudio Sanchez of Coheed and Cambria.
+This shift in musical style was further developed on their fifth studio album, The Jaws of Life, released in 2023.
+The musicians increasingly oriented themselves towards genres such as indie rock and alternative rock, moving even closer to pop music and further away from their musical roots.
+Influences of grunge are also recognized.
+This change in style was predominantly criticized negatively in German-language media, while it was received positively in the English-language press.

 The term "mexicore" has also been applied to the band due to the Spanish flair in many of their songs.
 Vic Fuentes said in an interview with Alternative Press that the band always tries to "incorporate at least a hint of Latin influence in every song."
 Vic Fuentes described "mexicore" as a "mix of heavy music with a little Spanish feel."

+They have cited influences including Thrice, As I Lay Dying, Saves the Day, Blink-182, Green Day, AFI, American Nightmare, Bad Religion, Anti-Flag and Voodoo Glow Skulls.